costasgiannacoulis/ed-eshop-demo/README.md

 2. Select one domain entity and introduce cache to respective methods.
 3. Introduce conditional caching to one method.

+###  6th lab objectives
+1. Add reporting capabilities.
+In more details, we need to create a RESTful endpoint returning an Excel file containing the list of submitted orders with respective number of order items and total cost.

 ##  Appendix A
 ### SpEL